According to the description on the back cover of the hard copy version of "Our Common Future":

 processes."

-Finally, it is stated how sustainable development combines environment and development in such a way that borders can no longer be relevant, nor can nations that act unilaterally:
+"These challenges cut across the divides of national sovereignty, of limited strategies for economic gain, and of separated disciplines of science."Finally, it is stated how sustainable development combines environment and development in such a way that borders can no longer be relevant, nor can nations that act unilaterally:

-"Each area of change represents a formidable challenge in its own right, but the fundamental
+"Each area of change represents a formidable challenge in its own right, but the fundamentalFoundation Funding

 challenge stems from their systemic character.
 They lock together environment and